How The Best Retail Salespeople Make The Sale

 Be curious about strangers.
 From the moment she saw me, Cathy wanted to connect.

 Why it works: By seeking a connection with a stranger, she built rapport long before trying to present the merchandise.
-This provided her the ability to later insist on me trying them on.
+This enabled her to later insist on me trying them on.

 Find a connection.
 The simple sharing that she also lived in New York made her feel familiar to me.